What Happens If a Green Card Holder Registers to Vote?

 This is an area of concern because many immigrants are inadvertently registered to vote when they are updating or renewing his or her license.
 It is absolutely vital that you inform the Secretary of State of your immigrant status when renewing your driver’s license.
 If you receive a voting ballot card do not rush to vote without first speaking to an attorney.

-If you have any questions on this topic please call us to schedule a consultation.
+If you have any questions on this topic, please do not hesitate to schedule a consultation.

 Chicago Immigration Attorney